-

 Teaching methodologies

-At the end of each lesson, theoretical or practical, the student will choose, from a series of suggestions presented by the teacher, to take a photograph that will be viewed and discussed in the following class.
-The suggestions presented by the teacher aim to stimulate creativity in the creation and development of a photographic image.
-The suggestions include: a book, an exhibition, a film, a renowned photographer, and a piece of music/song.
-The student will choose from among them the one that, in their opinion, is most inspiring for taking a photograph.
+1) Throughout the academic year, based on a series of suggestions provides by the professor, the student will take photographs that will be viewed and discussed in the following class.
+The suggestions presented by the professor aim to stimulate creativity in the creation and development of photographic image.
+The suggestions include: a book, an exhibition, a film, a renowened photographer, and a peice of music or a song.
+The student will choose the option they find most inspiring for creating a photograph.
+2) At the end of the academic year, the student must produce an artist's book based on their final pfotographic project.

 -